carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 > ## Challenge: make your own updated EMBOSS image.
 >
-> During the early part of the lesson we explored creating our own image thanks to a list of instruction within a `Dockerfile` document.
+> During the early part of the lesson we explored creating our own Docker images thanks to a list of instruction within a `Dockerfile` document.
-> The file for a different but similar image is available: [Dockerfile](https://hub.docker.com/r/pegi3s/emboss/dockerfile).
+> The file for a different but similar EMBOSS Docker image is available: [Dockerfile](https://hub.docker.com/r/pegi3s/emboss/dockerfile) (also shown within "Solution" below.)
 > This information would allow you to create your own image from a newer version of Ubuntu.
 > How would you use this information to make your own image?
+> Could you use another Linux distributions?
 > Find help on an earlier section of the workshop if you need, or skip this exercise for now.
 >
 > > ## Solution
-> > Docker file from matching the downloaded image:
+> > The [Dockerfile](https://hub.docker.com/r/pegi3s/emboss/dockerfile) from a similar image is shown below:
 > > ~~~
 > > FROM ubuntu:18.04
 > > LABEL emboss.version="6.6.0" \